-Active component: Both of these brands contain naturally occurring, cross-linked hyaluronic acid that is also found in synovial fluid.
+- Active component.
+Both of these brands contain naturally occurring, cross-linked hyaluronic acid that is also found in the synovial fluid.

-Contraindications: Both Monovisc and Synvisc are contraindicated in pregnant, breastfeeding, and pediatric patients.
+- Contraindications.
+Both Monovisc and Synvisc are contraindicated in pregnant, breastfeeding, and pediatric patients.
 Clients whose joints are highly inflamed or even infected are also contraindicated.
-Failure to comply with the warning will result in the worsening of osteoarthritis symptoms.
+Failure to comply with the warning might result in the worsening of osteoarthritis symptoms.

 Despite their similarities, Monovisc and Synvisc can be differentiated on the basis of certain features, which include the following:

-Origin of hyaluronic acid: The sodium hyaluronate (hyaluronic acid) in Monovisc is harvested from rooster combs, which is the fleshy crest on top of a rooster’s head.
-The final product contains 22mg/ml of cross-linked sodium hyaluronate that is presented in a 4ml syringe (88mg/4ml).
+- Origin of hyaluronic acid.
+The sodium hyaluronate (hyaluronic acid) in Monovisc is harvested from rooster combs.
+The final product contains 22mg/ml of cross-linked sodium hyaluronate that is presented in a 4ml syringe (88 mg/4ml).
 Because of its animal origin, Monovisc is not suitable for patients who are allergic to avian proteins.
 Synvisc contains hyaluronic acid that is manufactured via bacterial fermentation.
 The final product is composed of 8mg/ml cross-linked hyaluronic acid that is supplied in a 2 mL syringe (16 mg/2 mL).

-Number of injections: As the name suggests, Monovisc is a single-dose treatment that is injected into the affected joint one time.
+- The number of injections.
+As the name suggests, Monovisc is a single-dose treatment that is injected into the affected joint one time.
 The results last for approximately six months.
 Synvisc is administered weekly for three weeks to provide the same results.
 Synvisc offers a single-injection version as well.